ibericode/mailchimp-for-wordpress/readme.txt

 == Changelog ==

-= Trunk =
+= 2.2.5 - February 13, 2015 =

 **Fixed**

-- Issue where WooCommerce checkout sign-up was not working for orders that did not require a payment.
+- Issue where WooCommerce checkout sign-up was not working for cheque payments.
 - Translation were loaded too late to properly translate some strings, like the admin menu items.

 **Improvements**

+- The presence of required list fields in form mark-up is now checked as you type.
+- Number fields will now repopulate if an error occurred.
+- Updated all translations.
 - Make sure there is only one plugin instance.
-- Updated all translations, German is now at 100% thanks to [Stefan Oderbolz](http://metaodi.ch/).
 - Various other code improvements.

 **Additions**

 - Added support for [GitHub Updater Plugin](https://github.com/afragen/github-updater).
-- You can now specify whether you want to send a welcome email, if you have double opt-in disabled.
+- You can now specify whether you want to send a welcome email (only with double opt-in disabled).

+A huge thank you to [Stefan Oderbolz](http://metaodi.ch/) for various fixed and improvements related to translations in this release.

 = 2.2.4 - February 4, 2015 =